 - Your employment is concurrent with exempt employment

 - You were previously counted against the H-1B cap in the last six years (i.e. you were the beneficiary of an approved cap-subject H-1B petition with an effective date within the preceding six years, whether you are in the U.S. or abroad).
 [UPDATE, July 2017: USCIS has taken the position that you must have entered the U.S. under the previously approved petition and actually held H-1B status to qualify for this cap-exemption.
 See, e.g. Matter of T-S-,INC., AAO Decision.]
-Also, you are not cap-exempt if you would be eligible for a full 6 years of H-1B status at the time the new petition is filed due to, for example, being outside the U.S. for at least one year.
+If you worked in the U.S. on H-1B for under 6 years and have been outside the U.S. for more than 1 year, but less than 6 years, a cap-exempt petition may be filed at any time.
+But you would be eligible to receive only the remainder of the time left from the original 6-year maximum.
+Otherwise, if selected in the annual lottery, a cap-subject petition may be filed as early as April, which would make you eligible for a new six-year maximum.

 - You have a U.S. master’s degree (until the 20,000 master’s cap runs out)